Holic75/Baldurs-gate-dnd-3.5/README.md

 At 10th level, Dwarven Defender’s bonuses to Strength, Constitution and AC each increase to +4, and bonus on saves increases to +2.
 At 17th level, the character is no longer subject to fatigue effects after Defensive Stance.
 ```
-– Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 3 and every 5 levels thereafter to a maximum of 30% at level 28.
+– Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 3 and every 3 levels thereafter to a maximum of 50% at level 28.
-– Gets one bonus feat at level 5 and every 5 levels thereafter.
+– High Savingthrows vs. Spell
 – Hit Die: d12

 Disadvantages:
 – Race restricted to dwarf.
+– Gets bonus feats only at levels 5, 10, 15, 20, 22 and 28.
-– Does not get bonus feats like trueclass fighters do.
+- Does not get Hardiness and Resist Magic abilities.
 – May only put one star in any weapon she can use.

 ### PALADIN